Measuring and Reporting Value at Risk

 Process:

-- Define return distributions and correlations
+- Define return distributions and correlations for each risk factor

-- Generate 10,000+ random scenarios
+- Generate 10,000+ random scenarios (more scenarios = more stable estimate)

-- Calculate portfolio value in each scenario
+- Reprice the portfolio under each scenario

-- Find percentile of resulting distribution
+- Find the percentile loss in the resulting distribution

 Portfolio composition: